OneSparse/OneSparse/docs/blog/posts/billions-eps-onesparse-postgres.md

 Vectors represent sets of nodes in the graph.
 They map the node to some useful piece of information, like the nodes degree.
-Vector reduction is a core operation of linear algebra, and the GraphBLAS fully embaces this.
+Vector reduction is a core operation of linear algebra, and the GraphBLAS fully embraces this.
 Vectors often end up being the result of an algebraic graph algorithm.

 ## PageRank